In this article, you will learn:

 Your app has three types of versions that can exist concurrently in the "Versions" tab:

-- A development version, which the administrator can edit
+- A development version, which Tulip users can edit if they have editing permissions for the given app

 - A published version, which can be deployed to the shop floor